slimem/raytracing_renderer_cuda/README.md

 For now, the render is one **.cu** file and multiple header files with multiple classes each so it's easier to compile and debug.
 Once I start developing the server part with asio, I will split every .h file into a **.cu** and **.cuh**.
 #### A faster BVH
 Currently bvh is called by each thread, and does an initial iterative dfs if the ray hits its initial bounding box (using global memory).
 Since bounding boxes are read-only, can be computed before starting the main rendering kernel and memory access is localized (it's a dfs), It would be better to use read-only texture memory in the future.
+#### An interactive GUI with Qt
+Currently the binary only generates an image render for a hardcoded scene.
+This can be improved to rendering an image to a GUI interface where the user can interact by rotating, moving and zooming.

 ## Requirements
 **NVIDIA CUDA toolkit** and a CUDA-capable device are required to build and run the renderer.